memgraph/docs/cypher-manual/overview.md

 with your data and streams.

 ## Import data
 You can easily [Import data](import-data.md) or add new data to Memgraph.
-Take a look how to do it.

 ## Connecting nodes
 Memgraph is all about connections.
 Learn how to [connect